treeblue/CMCL_Flooding/README.md

 ## Files
 - main.py - contains a full stack script, just run this if you want all data from a station in the last 24 hours
+- docker_main.py - same as main.py, but doesnt open the .csv file to be more docker friendly
 - module.py - contains both the selector and flooding classes, as well as some test cases which I got manually from the API

 ## Additional Notes: